tyobaskara/go-postgresql-boilerplate/README.md

    - Start the application
    - Start Swagger UI

+   Note: When using Docker, make sure your `.env.{environment}` file has `DB_HOST=postgres` as this is the service name in docker-compose.

 2. Make your code changes - the application will automatically reload

 3. Access Swagger UI at <http://localhost:8081> to test your API endpoints